Who Was Helen Keller?

 During this time, Keller had also become very wild and unruly.
 She would kick and scream when angry, and giggle uncontrollably when happy.
 She tormented Martha and inflicted raging tantrums on her parents.
 Many family relatives felt she should be institutionalized.

-Helen Keller's Teacher, Anne Sullivan
+Keller's Teacher, Anne Sullivan

 Keller worked with her teacher Anne Sullivan for 49 years, from 1887 until Sullivan's death in 1936.
 In 1932, Sullivan experienced health problems and lost her eyesight completely.
 A young woman named Polly Thomson, who had begun working as a secretary for Keller and Sullivan in 1914, became Keller's constant companion upon Sullivan's death.